4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 That virtual format made for surreal imagery: the four titans projected on a giant screen in the hearing room, each man contained in his own video chat box as lawmakers looked on to a hearing room of mostly empty seats.

-At one point, the chair called a 10-minute recess to fix a technical issue with Bezos's feed.
+At one point, the chair called a 10-minute recess to fix a technical issue with Bezos' feed.

 Turns out, even tech titans have IT problems.